USA

 • Phase down of the production and consumption of hydrofluorocarbons (HFCs) by 85% over the next 15 years.
 The annual mitigation potential is calculated as a range of between two mitigation potential trajectories for HFC emissions:

-• The first one is based on the HFCs emissions projection reported in the 5th Biennial Report in 2020, 2030, 2035, and 2040 (U.S. Department of State, 2022), which considers the implementation of the AIM Act, although does not achieve the proposed target.
+• The first mitigation potential trajectory is based on the HFC emissions projection reported in the 5th Biennial Report in 2020, 2030, 2035, and 2040 (U.S. Department of State, 2022), which considers the implementation of the AIM Act, although does not achieve the proposed target.
 After harmonising the projections with the latest historical year, we interpolated the years in between and calculated the annual mitigation potential against the baseline scenario.

-• The resulting mitigation potential range for each year is discounted to the corresponding year of the baseline scenarios.
-The mitigation effect of this modification is between 50–150 MtCO2e in 2030 and 100–200 MtCO2e in 2035
+• The resulting mitigation potential range for each year is subtracted from the baseline scenario emissions, resulting in a reduced emission levels of 50–150 MtCO2e in 2030 and 100–200 MtCO2e in 2035.

 Latest publications